gantsign/molecule-wrapper/README.md

 ### wrapper-version

-Displays the current version of the Wrapper Script.
+Displays the current version of the wrapper script.

 e.g.